-A faculty member on a nine-month academic year calendar during the University’s fiscal year (September 1 through August 31) may elect prior to September 1, in writing or by email, to have his or her salary paid over a nine, ten, or twelve-month period, commencing September 1, on the bi-monthly Stanford paydays described above.
+A faculty member on a nine-month academic year calendar during the University’s fiscal year (September 1 through August 31) may elect prior to September 1, in writing or by email, to have their salary paid over a nine, ten, or twelve-month period, commencing September 1, on the bi-monthly Stanford paydays described above.
 Any such election shall be irrevocable, once the academic year has begun.
 In the absence of an election for a given academic year, the election in effect for the preceding academic year shall apply.
 If no election is made or carries over from a prior year, salaries shall be paid over a nine-month period.

 5.1.3 Additional Compensation Policy